The heated national debate about whether families should get public money to send their kids to private schools is full of big questions.

 A 2010 federal analysis of the D.C. voucher program found that its students were 21 percentage points more likely to complete high school (according to a survey of their parents, not a direct measure of graduation).
 But a 2018 follow-up analysis found that voucher recipients were no more likely to enroll in college.

 A private school scholarship program in New York did not lead to improvements in college enrollment on average, but did seem to have a positive effect for black and Hispanic students specifically.
-A 2017 study of Florida’s school tax credit, the largest private school choice program in the country, found that it led to increases in college enrollment but had limited effects on degree completion.
+In Florida, a 2017 study and 2019 follow-up found that its tax credit program, the largest private school choice initiative in the country, led to increases in college enrollment and degree completion.
+Specifically, 12 percent of students who went to a private high school using a tax credit earned a bachelor’s degree; that compares to 10 percent among demographically similar students in public schools.

 It remains an open question whether the more recent initiatives can expect those results.
 The four programs weren’t hurting test scores in the short term; all had positive or no effects on scores.

-Vouchers or tax credit programs lead to test score gains in public schools.
+Research suggest that vouchers or tax credit programs lead to some test score gains in public schools.

 There is a large body of evidence suggesting that public schools improve in response to competition from school voucher or tax credit programs, at least as measured by test scores.